-Note that the above setting is identical to Scheme 3 presented in [20], except that our servers operate under FCFS instead of PS.
+Note that the above randomized setting is identical to Scheme 3 presented in [22], except that our servers operate under FCFS instead of PS.
 For exponential job durations the queue length distribution under FCFS and PS is the same and under PS the system is believed to become insensitive to the job size distribution as the system size N tends to infinity [7,8].
 Under FCFS the mean response time remains sensitive to the job size distribution as N tends to infinity.
-The main objective of this paper is to see how the probabilities p_k that minimize the mean response time in a large system, are effected by the variability of the job size distribution and more importantly whether these optimized values reduce the mean response time significantly compared to the optimal probabilities obtained by assuming exponential job sizes.
-To answer these questions we develop a mean field model, the accuracy of which is validated using simulation.
-Our main insights is that neglecting the variability of the job size distribution when optimizing the probabilities p_k does not result in a substantial loss in performance, except under very specific loads combined with highly variable job sizes.
+The main objective of this paper is to see how the probabilities $p_k$ and thresholds $T_k$ that minimize the mean response time in a large system, are effected by the variability of the job size distribution and more importantly whether these optimized values reduce the mean response time significantly compared to more more basic suboptimal manners to select $p_k$ and $T_k$ .
+To answer these questions we develop a mean field model for the randomized case, the accuracy of which is validated using simulation, and rely on the cavity method [7] for the job size based case.
+Some of our main insights are that neglecting the variability of the job size distribution when optimizing the probabilities $p_k$ does not result in a substantial loss in performance and the reduction in the mean response time offered by using job size information decreases as the system becomes more heterogeneous.